dokterbob/django-agenda/README.rst

 Status
 ======
-Django-agenda is currently *not yet* stable enough for production or any other use whatsoever.
+Django-agenda is currently **not yet stable enough** for production or any other use whatsoever.

 Feautures
 =========
-Currently
+Current
 ---------
 - Slick & userfriendly admin interface.
+- Skeleton demo application.
 - Full event archive.

 Expected